people & culture team volunteering at communigrow

 The general process of VoIPs begins with a phone connecting to a router in the Local Area Network (LAN).
 Once connected, when a caller dials a telephone number, an IP phone tells the VoIP service provider to call another party.
 This provider establishes the call and connection, exchanges data packages and converts the digital signals into the sound on the call.

 VoIPs can also route phone calls between traditional phones and Internet-based solutions, allowing businesses to reach customers on devices.
-A VoIP phone system stores data in The Cloud, helping them monitor data through an online dashboard, such as modifying contact lists and sending automation.
+A VoIP phone system stores data in a cloud, helping them monitor data through an online dashboard, such as modifying contact lists and sending automation.

 Different VoIP services are available across the UK for various purposes, including device-to-device, device-to-telephone network, telephone network-to-telephone network and VoIP phone-to-telephone network.